thegambler111/CoolObsVault/03_Life_experience/Habits/The 5-second rule/The 5-second rule.md

+# TLDR
+- Countdown from 5 to do things immediately

 # The 5 Second Rule by Mel Robbins.
 - Remember that moment as kids?
 Counting down 5, 4, 3, 2, 1…before jumping into a pool?
 	- Worked like a charm.